 Michigan business challenge eligibility and application process

-This track, with prizes totalling over $26,00, recognizes the business plan that best pursues a mission driven goal through its product/service offerings and underlying operations.
-Eligible teams will be selected during the first round of MBC to compete in the Social Impact Track starting during the second round.
+This track, with prizes totaling over $26,000, recognizes the business plan that best pursues a mission driven goal through its product/service offerings and underlying operations.
+Eligible teams will be selected during the first round of MBC to compete in the Impact Track starting during the second round.
 This award is co-sponsored by the Zell Lurie Institute, the Center for Social Impact, and the Erb Institute.

 Eligibility & Exclusions

 The Michigan Business Challenge is open to all current UM undergraduate and graduate students.
 Teams may add or remove members throughout the competition.